Ajaxy/tinyspec/README.md

 ```

 ## Contribution
-If you have an idea about how to make the things better, feel free to create issue and/or pull request.
+If you have an idea about how to make things better, feel free to create issue and/or pull request.